 Words of Advice

-In a recent interview, Eric shared his greatest professional achievements and offered the following advice to the next generation of industry MVPs.
+In a recent interview with Rosy Salon and Spa Software, Eric shared his greatest professional achievements and offered the following advice to the next generation of industry MVPs.

 Rosy: How long did it take before your salon saw a return on your investment?
 What do you attribute to achieving this milestone?

 ERIC: I think it probably took a year or so to see a return.
 This happened because we had a great training program and a commitment to excellence and quality.
 Our entire team took ownership of the sense of purpose we had about doing quality work.

 ROSY: What sort of challenges were you faced with once you opened up several salon locations?
 And how did you overcome them?

 ERIC: The hardest part about getting bigger is keeping smaller.
 You have to have a systematic approach to business.
 Take the variation out of what you do.
 Have repeating systems, so things are handled the same way at each location.

 ROSY: What excites you about the industry now?